maxg/slack-alley/README.md

 In `setup`, create `terraform.tfvars` and `terraform.auto.tfvars` following the examples.

+In the development VM: in `lambda` run `npm install`, and in `setup` run `pack` to generate the Lambda deployment package.

+After Terraform, complete SES domain verification.

 To test `on-email` in the Lambda console, create test events:

     {